Top 5 This Week

 Appalachian Trail in Pennsylvania

-Pennsylvania’s 229-mile section of the Appalachian Trail is among the most well-known stretches of the entire 2,190-mile trail — and among the most challenging for foot conditions.
-The trail enters Pennsylvania from Maryland at the Mason-Dixon Line and traverses the state’s Ridge and Valley province, crossing numerous quartzite ridges whose rocky tread earns Pennsylvania the semi-affectionate nickname “Rocksylvania” among thru-hikers.
-The compensating views are excellent — the Pinnacle in Hamburg offers one of the finest panoramic views of any trail section in Pennsylvania, looking out over the Lebanon Valley — and the trail’s passage through Delaware Water Gap, Caledonia State Park, and Pine Grove Furnace State Park (the traditional AT “half-way point”) provides strong section hiking options accessible from Philadelphia and Pittsburgh.
-Pine Grove Furnace State Park’s “Half Gallon Club” ice cream challenge (eat a half gallon of ice cream at the halfway point) is an AT tradition since the 1970s.
+Pennsylvania’s 229-mile section of the Appalachian Trail is one of the best-known stretches of the 2,198-mile route — and, for foot conditions, one of the most punishing.
+The trail enters from Maryland at the Mason-Dixon Line and works through the state’s Ridge and Valley province, crossing one quartzite ridge after another, the rocky tread that earns Pennsylvania the semi-affectionate “Rocksylvania” tag among thru-hikers.
+The payoff views are excellent: the Pinnacle near Hamburg looks out over the Lebanon Valley in one of the best panoramas on any trail section in the state, and the route’s passage through Delaware Water Gap, Caledonia State Park, and Pine Grove Furnace State Park (the traditional AT “half-way point”) makes for strong section hiking within reach of both Philadelphia and Pittsburgh.
+Pine Grove Furnace’s “Half Gallon Club” — eat a half gallon of ice cream at the halfway store — has been an AT tradition since 1980.

 Philadelphia’s Urban Outdoors

-Philadelphia’s outdoor recreation deserves attention beyond the day-trip destinations — the city’s Fairmount Park system (one of the largest urban park systems in the United States at 9,200 acres) contains the Wissahickon Creek gorge (10 miles of hiking trails through a forested ravine accessible by foot from Northwest Philadelphia neighborhoods), Forbidden Drive (a 5.5-mile unpaved path along the Wissahickon Creek closed to motor vehicles), and the Schuylkill River Trail (30+ miles of paved trail connecting the city to Valley Forge National Historical Park).
-The Schuylkill Navy boathouses — the cluster of rowing clubs along Boathouse Row on the Schuylkill River, lit at night in a famous Philadelphia tableau — represent the city’s oldest continuous athletic tradition, and the Schuylkill’s regatta season provides one of the finest spectator sports experiences in Philadelphia free of charge.
+Philadelphia’s outdoor recreation deserves attention beyond the day-trip destinations.
+The city’s Fairmount Park system, one of the largest urban park systems in the United States at 9,200 acres, takes in the Wissahickon Creek gorge — 10 miles of hiking trails through a forested ravine reachable on foot from Northwest Philadelphia neighborhoods — along with Forbidden Drive, a 5.5-mile unpaved path along the creek closed to motor vehicles, and the Schuylkill River Trail, 30-plus miles of paved trail linking the city to Valley Forge National Historical Park.
+Then there is Boathouse Row: the cluster of Schuylkill Navy rowing clubs strung along the Schuylkill River, lit at night in a famous Philadelphia tableau, carry the city’s oldest continuous athletic tradition, and the spring regatta season is one of the best free spectator events in town.

-Pennsylvania’s state park system — 121 parks managed by the Pennsylvania Department of Conservation and Natural Resources — provides outdoor infrastructure distributed across the state that allows outdoor recreation without long drives from any major population center.
-Ricketts Glen State Park (northern tier) protects a spectacular waterfall canyon with 21 named waterfalls along the Falls Trail, one of the most photogenic hikes in the eastern United States.
-Presque Isle State Park, a sand spit peninsula extending into Lake Erie near Erie, provides swimming beaches, birding (Presque Isle is one of the finest warbler migration hotspots in the northeast during May), and paddling in the protected inner bay.
-The state’s hunting and fishing infrastructure — 20 state game lands covering 1.4 million acres, stocked trout streams across most counties — reflects the deep outdoor recreation culture that has characterized Pennsylvania since the early 20th century.
+The state park system — 125 parks managed by the Pennsylvania Department of Conservation and Natural Resources — spreads outdoor infrastructure across the state so that few major population centers face a long drive to a trailhead.
+Ricketts Glen State Park, in the northern tier, protects a waterfall canyon with 21 named cascades along the Falls Trail, routinely called the finest waterfall hike east of the Mississippi.
+Presque Isle State Park, a sand-spit peninsula reaching into Lake Erie near Erie, brings swimming beaches, paddling in the protected inner bay, and warbler watching — the peninsula ranks among the top migration hotspots in the northeast during May.
+The hunting and fishing infrastructure runs just as deep: more than 300 state game lands covering over 1.5 million acres and stocked trout streams across most counties reflect a recreation culture that has shaped Pennsylvania since the early 20th century.

 Frequently Asked Questions